guruchamp-vol2/Projects-Hompage/README.md

 ## Deployment

-You can deploy this homepage to any static hosting service:

-- **GitHub Pages**: Push to a GitHub repository and enable Pages
-- **Netlify**: Drag and drop the folder to Netlify
+This project is configured for deployment on Render as a Web Service:

-- **Vercel**: Connect your GitHub repository
+- **Automatic deployments** from GitHub
-- **Firebase Hosting**: Use Firebase CLI to deploy
+- **Health checks** for monitoring
+- **Environment variables** support
+- **Custom domains** support
+- **SSL certificates** included

 ## Contributing

-Feel free to customize this homepage for your own projects!
+Feel free to customize this web service for your own projects!
 The code is well-commented and modular for easy modification.

 ## License